voxlz/KanjiKen-Expo/README.md

 For these you have to build a development build (A personalized expo go app) and install it to your device.
 Then it works as expo go would.

-Alternativly: Follow this guide to set up the emulator: <https://docs.expo.dev/workflow/android-studio-emulator/>
+Alternatively: Follow this guide to set up the emulator: <https://docs.expo.dev/workflow/android-studio-emulator/>

 ### Error: No connection could be made